frolv/lynxbot/README.md

     $editcom -c 60 hi hey wassup hello
     ```

-    This performs both the actions of parts 1 and 2, but in a single statement.
+    This combines the actions of parts i and ii in a single statement.

 * **DELCOM**